qt/qtbase/src/3rdparty/libpsl/README.txt

-The file qurltlds_p.h is generated from the Public Suffix List (see [1] and [2]), by the program residing at qtbase/src/3rdparty/libpsl/src/psl-make-dafsa in the Qt source tree.
+The file psl_data.cpp is generated from the Public Suffix List (see [1] and [2]), by the program residing at src/psl-make-dafsa.

 To regenerate the file, run the following command from qtbase tree:

-    src/3rdparty/libpsl/src/psl-make-dafsa public_suffix_list.dat src/network/kernel/qurltlds_p.h
+    src/3rdparty/libpsl/src/psl-make-dafsa public_suffix_list.dat src/3rdparty/libpsl/psl_data.cpp
     src/3rdparty/libpsl/src/psl-make-dafsa --output-format=binary public_suffix_list.dat \
         tests/auto/network/access/qnetworkcookiejar/testdata/publicsuffix/public_suffix_list.dafsa

-Those arrays in qurltlds_p.h are derived from the Public Suffix List ([2]), which was originally provided by
+Those arrays in psl_data.cpp are derived from the Public Suffix List ([2]), which was originally provided by
 Jo Hermans <jo.hermans@gmail.com>.